codemirror/website/site/examples/tooltip/index.md

 value](##tooltip.TooltipView) can also define functions that should be called when the tooltip is added to the DOM or the view state updates.

-Now we just need some awkward CSS to style and position the tooltip correctly (the `:before` pseudo-element adds a little triangle below it).
+Active tooltips are displayed as fixed-position elements.
+We'll use some ugly CSS to style and position the tooltip correctly (the `:before` pseudo-element adds a little triangle below it).

 !baseTheme

-And we can define a function that returns the extensions needed to enable this feature: the field, the base theme, and the [tooltip extension](##tooltip.tooltip) which will manage the actual tooltip.
+And finally we can define a function that returns the extensions needed to enable this feature: the field and the base theme.

 !cursorTooltip